For authors

 Migrating Minds: Journal of Cultural Cosmopolitanism accepts submissions on a rolling basis.
 Calls for papers are also circulated for regular issues as well as for special issues and sections.

-The journal only accepts unpublished manuscripts that are not under consideration elsewhere.
+Migrating Minds only accepts unpublished manuscripts that are not under consideration elsewhere.

 All submissions should be in English.
 Articles written in other languages may be accepted contingent upon the production of a viable English translation.